Sør-Herøy

 Sør-Herøy is the location of Herøy Church, an old stone church dating from the 1100s, where the poet and priest Petter Dass served as a curate.
 The parsonage is also located on the island.

-Herøy School serves students from Sør-Herøy, Tenna, and Nord-Herøy, which were combined into a single school district in 2008.
+Herøy School serves students from Sør-Herøy, Tenna, and Nord-Herøy islands.
+This area was combined into a single school district in 2008.

 There is a ferry stop located on the southeastern shore of the island with regular ferries to the nearby islands of Alsten, Altra, and Husvær.